-The PunchCard App is available on Apple and Android Mobile Devices, this app pays you to upload receipts after your shopping trips.
+The PunchCard App is available for Apple and Android Mobile Devices; this app pays you to upload receipts after your shopping trips.

-Basically you’ll earn points for every receipt that you upload.
-Your points can be exchanged for gift cards or sweepstakes entries.
+You’ll earn points for every receipt that you upload.
+You can exchange points for gift cards or sweepstakes entries.

 How Does The PunchCard App Work?

 Once you download the app, you can see all the stores available on PunchCard.
-You’ll have to share you location, but when you do, PunchCard will bring up all the stores near you.
+You’ll have to share your location, but when you do, PunchCard will bring up all the stores near you.

 You can search through the nearest stores or just search by category and find the store you’re looking for.
 I’ll cover more on what stores are available a bit later, but almost every place you can think of is available.